ai-mrkogao/ai-mrkogao.github.io/_posts/2018-10-12-42Experiments.md

 - softmax dense network to classify the future type

 ## Network prediction
-- network predicts the future profit with clustering result and techincal result and reinforement learning result
+- network predicts the future profit with clustering result and techincal result and reinforcement learning result